-- Family benefits and pensions have an important \geq function for poverty reduction and income maintenance for families and in women in old age.
+- Family benefits and pensions have an important function for poverty reduction and income maintenance for families and in women in old age.
 During the past two decades they have not always effectively accomplished this in the ECE region, however, and improvements are needed to avoid further poverty risks in the future.
 In countries of Central and Eastern Europe, Central Asia and the Caucasus, family benefits have not been well protected against cuts in spending (as compared to pensions, for example), and reforms have reduced coverage of family benefits in a number of countries, and for some groups of families and individuals, for example all those in informal employment.
 Cash support for families is usually very low. - Pensions are currently an important source of income for a great number of households.
 With reforms, however, future pension levels will be more dependent on (gender-differentiated) labour market outcomes, and while pension ages have been raised, most countries of Central and Eastern Europe, Central Asia and the Caucasus maintain a different retirement age for women and men, thus causing a high poverty risk for women in old age. - Family benefit can play a key role for facilitating women's employability and the reconciliation of employment and family life.
 ECE member States vary tremendously in the extent this is reflected in public policy, however.
-While some EU countries have moved decidedly to strengthen the employability function of family benefits, many ECE transition countries have been slow in recognizing as to facilitate the reconciliation of employment and family life of parents.

-42 See, for example Orloff 1993, Sainsbury 1999, O'Connor et al. 1999, Ginn et al. 2001 the employability function of family support and in reaping the benefits of women's greater economic involvement.
-To the contrary, in some countries family benefits have been looked at as providing relief for tight labour markets and as tools of a statesponsored return to traditional gender role models in the family.
+While some EU countries have moved decidedly to strengthen the employability function of family benefits, many ECE transition countries have been slow in recognizing the employability function of family support and in reaping the benefits of women's greater economic involvement.
+To the contrary, in some countries family benefits have been looked at as providing relief for tight labour markets and as tools of a state-sponsored return to traditional gender role models in the family.